 The credit facilities impose certain operating and financial restrictions on the Partnership and GasLog.
-These restrictions generally limit the Partnership's and GasLog's collective subsidiaries' ability to, among other things: (a) incur additional indebtedness, create liens or provide guarantees, (b) provide any form of credit or financial assistance to, or enter into any non-arms' length transactions with, the Partnership, GasLog or any of their affiliates, (c) sell or otherwise dispose of assets, including ships, (d) engage in merger transactions, (e) enter into, terminate or amend any charter, (f) amend shipbuilding contracts, (g) change the manager of ships, or (h) acquire assets, make investments or enter into any joint venture arrangements outside of the ordinary course of business.
-In addition, under the Five Vessel Refinancing, the Legacy Facility Refinancing and the October 2015 Facility, the respective vessel-owning entities are also required to maintain at all times minimum liquidity of \$1,500 per entity and are in compliance as of December 31, 2018.
+These restrictions generally limit the Partnership's and GasLog's collective subsidiaries' ability to, among other things: (a) incur additional indebtedness, create liens or provide guarantees, (b) provide any form of credit or financial assistance to, or enter into any non-arms' length transactions with, the Partnership, GasLog or any of their affiliates, (c) sell or otherwise dispose of assets, including ships, (d) engage in merger transactions, (e) terminate any charter, (f) change the manager of ships, or (g) acquire assets, make investments or enter into any joint venture arrangements outside of the ordinary course of business.
+In addition, under each facility, the respective vessel-owning entities are also required to maintain at all times minimum liquidity of \$1,500 per entity and are in compliance as of December 31, 2019.

-The Partnership, as corporate guarantor for the Partnership Facility and the Five Vessel Refinancing is also subject to specified financial covenants on a consolidated basis.
+The Partnership, as corporate guarantor is also subject to specified financial covenants on a consolidated basis.
 These financial covenants include the following as defined in the agreements:

-- (i) the aggregate amount of all unencumbered cash and cash equivalents must be not less than the higher of 3.0% of total indebtedness or \$15,000; - (ii) total indebtedness divided by total assets must be less than 60.0%;

-- (iii) the ratio of EBITDA over debt service obligations as defined in the Partnership's guarantees (including interest and debt repayments) on a trailing 12 months basis must be not less than 110.0%; and - (iv) the Partnership is permitted to declare or pay any dividends or distributions, subject to no event of default having occurred or occurring as a consequence of the payment of such dividends or distributions.
+- (i) the aggregate amount of cash and cash equivalents, short-term investments and available undrawn facilities with remaining maturities of at least six months (excluding loans from affiliates) must be at least \$45,000; - (ii) total indebtedness divided by total assets must be less than 65.0%; - (iii) the Partnership is permitted to declare or pay any dividends or distributions, subject to no event of default having occurred or occurring as a consequence of the payment of such dividends or distributions.